 Instead, shape optimization problems which are constrained by partial differential equations appear in many fields of application \cite{shape_aero,shape_image_seg,shape_siebenborn1,shape_cellular} and particularly for inverse problems where the parameter to be estimated, e.g., the diffusivity in a heat equation model, is assumed to be defined piecewise on certain subdomains.
 Given a rough picture of the configuration, shape optimization techniques can be successfully applied to identify the detailed shape of these subdomains \cite{shape_volker1, shape_volker2, shape_volker3,Welker_diss}.

 In this paper we transfer the problem of parameter identification into a nonlocal regime.
-Here, the parameter of interest is given by the kernel which specifies the nonlocal model.
-We assume that the kernel is defined piecewise with respect to certain disjoint subdomains $\Omega_i$ of the domain of interest $\Omega$.
-Since the kernel accounts for interactions between two possibly disjoint points, it has to interrelate all subdomains.
-Thus, such a kernel is naturally composed of certain partial kernels each accounting for nonlocal interactions between one of the possible combinations of two subdomains $\Omega_i \times \Omega_j$.
-The state of such a nonlocal model depends on the interfaces between the respective subdomains.
-Under the assumption that we know the rough setting but are lacking in details, we can apply the techniques developed in the aforementioned shape optimization papers to identify those interfaces from a given measured state.
+Here, the parameter of interest is given by the kernel which describes the nonlocal model.
+We assume that this kernel is defined piecewise with respect to a given partition $\{\Omega_i\}_{i}$ of the domain of interest $\Omega$.
+Thereby, the state of such a nonlocal model depends on the interfaces between the respective subdomains $\Omega_i$.
+Under the assumption that we know the rough setting but are lacking in details, we can apply the techniques developed in the aforementioned shape optimization papers to identify these interfaces from a given measured state.